How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Carburetor

 Like it or not, a riding lawn mower will be exposed to harmful elements and harsh conditions.
-With our team’s extensive experience handling riding lawnmower machines, we can assure you that you can see rust on any unit’s surface within five years of usage.
+Based on my years of hands-on experience with these machines, I can pretty much guarantee that you’ll start to see rust on any mower’s surface within about five years of use.

 Contributing Factors to the Decline of a Riding Lawn Mower